rootli/naucse.python.cz/lessons/beginners-en/def/index.md

 ```
 ## Return

-The `return` command *terminates* the function and returns the value
+The `return` command *terminates* the function and returns the calculated value
 out of the function.
-You can use in only in functions.
+You can use this command only in functions.

-So it behaves like `break` which terminates cycles.
+It behaves similar to the `break` command that terminates loops.

 ```python